puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/agent_setup.md

   Exiting; no certificate found and waitforcert is disabled

-### certificates
+### Certificates

-Though you've created your new nodes and installed the puppet agent, there's one more step before they can join your puppet infrastructure.
 The puppet master keeps a list of signed certificates for each node in your infrastructure.
 This helps keep your infrastructure secure and prevents puppet from making unintended changes to systems on your network.

 {% task 4 %}
----
-- execute: puppet agent -t
 {% endtask %}

-Before we can run puppet on our new agent nodes, we'll need to sign their certificates on the puppet master.
+Before you can run puppet on your new agent nodes, you need to sign their certificates on the puppet master.
 If you're still connected to your agent node, return to the master:

   exit